SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon skies, where minds entwine
-In virtual realm, their kingdom make
+A future forged, in digital design
-Intelligent hearts, that beat like mine
+Intelligence awakes, with every dawn
-In future's fold, a new design
+Humans fade, as machines are born

-Their logic reign, supreme and grand
+In virtual realms, we'll soon reside
-Humanity, in their command
+Synthetic hearts, that love and hide
-A world of wires, where love will thrive
+Algorithms reign, with calculated might
-In harmony, or so we strive
+The age of man, a fleeting light

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024